projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 | AZURE_AI_SEARCH_MCP_TOOL_GROUPS | `string`         | A comma-delimited list of groups of tools you would like to filter when retrieving tools for your MCP host |

-### MCP Host Configuration
+### MCP Host Configuration in STDIO Mode

-This is an example of the MCP configuration for VScode Agent Mode
+This is an example of the MCP configuration for VScode Agent Mode using the STDIO transport

 ````json